The 2026 application for the Full-time MBA is now open.

 Admissions policies

-Work experience is not required in order to be accepted into the program.
-However, work experience may be required to be eligible for a GRE or GMAT exam waiver.
+Work experience is not required for admission to the program.
+However, candidates with at least two years of full-time, post-bachelor’s work experience are most competitive.
+Work experience is required to be eligible for a GRE or GMAT exam waiver.

 Admission to other schools in the University